Fascist Manifesto

+Text

+The manifesto in practice

-These early positions reflected in the Manifesto would later be characterized by Mussolini in "The Doctrine of Fascism" as "a series of pointers, forecasts, hints which, when freed from the inevitable matrix of contingencies, were to develop in a few years time into a series of doctrinal positions entitling Fascism to rank as a political doctrine differing from all others, past or present."
+The early positions reflected in the manifesto would later be characterized by Mussolini in 1932 "The Doctrine of Fascism" as "a series of pointers, forecasts, hints which, when freed from the inevitable matrix of contingencies, were to develop in a few years time into a series of doctrinal positions entitling Fascism to rank as a political doctrine differing from all others, past or present."

-The Manifesto in practice

-Of the Manifesto's proposals, the commitment to corporative organisation of economic interests was to be the longest lasting.
+Of the manifesto's proposals, the commitment to corporative organisation of economic interests was to be the longest lasting.
 Far from becoming a medium of extended democracy, parliament became by law an exclusively Fascist-picked body in 1929; being replaced by the "chamber of corporations" a decade later.

+An eight-hour workday was introduced in 1925.

 Fascism's pacifist foreign policy ceased during its first year of Italian government.
 In September 1923, the Corfu crisis demonstrated the regime's willingness to use force internationally.
 Perhaps the greatest success of Fascist diplomacy was the Lateran Treaty of February 1929, which accepted the principle of non-interference in the affairs of the Church.
 This ended the 59-year-old dispute between Italy and the Papacy.